AstroxNetwork/local-ledger-wasm/README.md

     Use above for testing transaction

-3. Run Rosetta-api, [document here](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html), pay attention to the IP down there, use it for your LAN network.
+3. Run Rosetta-api, {document here](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html), pay attention to the IP down there, use it for your LAN network.

     ```bash